sh4nx0r/sh4nx0r.github.io/_posts/2019-08-11-couples-recipe-white-chicken-pasta.md

 featured: false
 ---

-No more a bachelor now :D, this is one of the first recipes my [Wifey](https://www.instagram.com/bhava_dhaarani) and I had tried out.
+No more a bachelor now :D, this is one of the first recipes my [Wifey](https://www.instagram.com/bhava_dhaarani) @bhava_dhaarani and I had tried out.
 As it turned out to be delicious and quite easy to prepare, we thought of sharing it with the community.
 So let's get started.

 ## Ingredients